Panth1823/f1-mcp-server-node/README.md

-# F1 MCP Server Node Implementation
+# Start Your Engines: The F1 MCP Server Node Implementation! 🏎️💨

-A TypeScript-based Formula 1 MCP server that provides real-time and historical F1 racing data through the Model Context Protocol.
+A TypeScript-based Formula 1 MCP server, bringing the thrill of real-time and historical F1 racing data straight to your fingertips via the Model Context Protocol.
+Faster than Verstappen on a hot lap!
+(Okay, maybe not *that* fast, but it's trying!)

 ## Features